AHappyLittleBlock/Codex/README.md

   images and convert it to Core ML for iPhone or Mac apps.
 - `mac_text_trainer/` – Simple SwiftUI app to train a text classifier entirely offline on macOS.
+- `text_generation/` – Script to call OpenAI or Gemini to generate text and remove blank lines from the result.